sprangerik/corruption-detection/draft-ietf-avtcore-corruption-detection.md

 # Security Considerations

-The de facto way of encrypting RTP packets is using SRTP. // TODO: Add link Unfortunately, SRTP does not provide encryption for header extensions as they are not seen as part of the payload.
+The de facto way of encrypting RTP packets is using SRTP as defined in {{?RFC3711}}.
+Unfortunately, SRTP does not provide encryption for header extensions as they are not seen as part of the payload.
 That poses a serious security risk, as the corruption detection samples are in essence a very sparse encoding of the source image - so given a sufficient number of samples and a static scene an eavesdropper could rather trivially reconstruct the scene from just header extensions.

 While technically not required, the sender SHOULD negotiate some form of encryption that covers this header extension.
 The most straightforward methods is to use either {{?RFC6904}} or {{?RFC9335}}, both of which are specifically designed to allow selective encryption of sensitive RTP header extensions.